khaled-Muhamed/CronSchedular-Task/README.md

 * Try to take the function as input in console

 ## Getting Started
+  * run the jar file in path (out/artifacts/CronJobScheduler_Challenge_jar/CronJobScheduler-Challenge.jar) using command
+  *  java -jar CronJobScheduler-Challenge.jar
-  * run the jar file and follow the instructions appear in console.
+  * and follow the instructions appear in console.
   * go and check the log file to see what happened.

 ## Prerequisites